Use housing resources to learn more about how your ancestors provided for their families.

 Where did your ancestors live; where did they call home?
 What were the features of their dwelling?
 Learning more about the homes of our ancestors can help us to learn more about their daily lives and their values.
-Looking beyond the names and dates of genealogy research, a house history can add depth to a family history.
+Looking beyond the names and dates of genealogy research, looking into the history of a house can add depth to a family history.
+For more information about researching the history of a house, read the House Histories GenGuide.

 The websites presented here are just a sampling of what can be found on the Internet to help you learn about your ancestors’ homes.
 Use these website examples as a guide to customize searches for your specific research goal.

-Bureau of Land Management General Land Office Records: This site has over two million records for federal land titles issued between the years 1820 and 1908.
+Bureau of Land Management General Land Office Records: This site has over five million records for federal land titles issued between 1788 and the present.

 List of House Types: Wikipedia provides an extensive list of house types with links to further information.